flatiron-labs/idiomatic.js/readme.md

     E. Quotes

-    Whether you prefer single or double shouldn't matter, there is no difference in how JavaScript parses them.
-What **ABSOLUTELY MUST** be enforced is consistency. **Never mix quotes in the same project.
-Pick one style and stick with it.**
+    Our projects will use single `''` quotes.
+If you're working in any legacy JavaScript please factor it to enforce consistency. **Never mix quotes in the same project**

     F. End of Lines and Empty Lines